addyosmani/backbone-fundamentals/backbone-fundamentals.md

 **Solution 2**

-Beginners sometimes also try using `setElement` to solve tis problem, however keep in mind that using this method is an easy way to shoot yourself in the foot.
-Try to avoid if possible:
+Beginners sometimes also try using `setElement` to solve this problem, however keep in mind that using this method is an easy way to shoot yourself in the foot.
+Avoid using this approach when the first solution is a viable option:

 ```javascript